ICS CUBE contains several network utilities that help to diagnose network issues.

 Domain information (whois) allows to obtain information about domain owner or IP-addresses range, and also additional information (registration date, contacts, domain type, registrator etc) from the WHOIS database.

 To launch the utility, you need to choose a network interface that will be used for collecting data.
-To filter the output, you can set the protocol, IP-address of the sender or receiver, and/or source and destination ports.
+To filter messages, it is possible to select a protocol, specify a port, and also select the direction of network traffic for the indicated IP address, “Host” or “Source / Destination”.

 The “Network interfaces” utility allow to check status of every network interface on ICS CUBE.
 It shows the output of the “ifconfig” command, allowing to check which IP-addresses are set for each of the interfaces, which virtual interfaces has been created and also to check the link on the interfaces.